San Antonio Spurs: 1997–2003: The "Twin Towers"

-Paired together, the 7'1" Robinson and the 6'11" Duncan became known as the Twin Towers.
-The Twin Towers played together for the Spurs from 1997 to 2003.
-Both Robinson and Duncan were skilled offensive players, and the Twin Towers also anchored the Spurs' formidable defense.
-The duo helped lead the team to NBA championships in 1999 and 2003.
+The Robinson and the Duncan—quickly dubbed the Twin Towers—would play together for the Spurs from 1997 to 2003.
+Skilled offensive players who also anchored the Spurs' formidable defense, the duo would help lead the team to NBA championships in 1999 and 2003.

 Duncan quickly emerged as a dominant force in the NBA during the 1997–98 season, averaging 21.1 points and 11.9 rebounds per game as a power forward.
 He was named First Team All-NBA while winning Rookie of the Year honors.
 The team ended up at 56–26, breaking their own record from 1989 to 1990 for the biggest single-season improvement for wins, but once again lost to the Jazz in the Western Conference semi-finals.
 While both Duncan and Robinson played low-post roles, the two seamlessly meshed on the court.
 With a healthy Robinson and Duncan and the additions of playoff veterans such as Mario Elie and Jerome Kersey, the Spurs looked forward to the 1998–99 season.
-Prior to the beginning of training camps, the NBA owners, led by commissioner David Stern, locked out the players in order to force a new collective bargaining agreement with the National Basketball Players Association (NBPA).
-The season was delayed for over three months until resolution on a new labor agreement was reached in January 1999.
+Before training camps, the NBA owners, led by commissioner David Stern, locked out the players in order to force a new collective bargaining agreement with the National Basketball Players Association (NBPA).
+The season was delayed for more than three months until a new labor agreement was reached in January 1999.

-Playing a shortened 50-game season, the Spurs won their first two games of the season, against the Kings and the Timberwolves respectively.
+Playing a shortened 50-game season, the Spurs won their first two games of the season, against the Sacramento Kings and the Minnesota Timberwolves respectively.
 However, the Spurs lost their next three games to the Lakers, Timberwolves, and Cavaliers, the latter a 99–89 road loss.
 The Spurs finished the regular season with an NBA-best 37–13 record (.740 win percentage), the only season during Duncan's tenure with the Spurs that the team did not win at least 50 games in a season (.610 win percentage in an 82-game season), a feat that extended through the 2016–17 season.
 The team was just as dominant in the playoffs, rolling through the Western Conference with a record of 11–1.
 In the NBA Finals, they faced the New York Knicks, who had made history by becoming the first eighth seed to ever make the NBA Finals.
-The Spurs won the series 4-1 and the franchise's first NBA Championship in Game 5 at the Knicks' home arena, Madison Square Garden.
+The Spurs won the series 4-1 and the franchise's first NBA championship in game 5 at the Knicks' home arena, Madison Square Garden.
 Duncan was named the NBA Finals MVP.
 The Spurs became the first former ABA team to reach and win the NBA Finals.